MrRazamataz/notes/Geography/Urban Issues.md

 * port employs 7000 people
 * port annual tonnage of 6 million tons

+#### AID:
+##### Dharavi housing redevelopment:
+* Bottom up approach = high rise towers which maintain the sense of community by having a walk way that connect the different buildings, corridors which allow people to socilaise, areas for people to gather and children to play.
+Flats have kitchens and toilets.
+* Top down approach = People are moved out of Dharavi.
+Flats are shared between 2 families.
+Flats have kitchens and toilets.
+Safer than living on the street but they are an hour away from Dharavi, which causes them to lose the sense of community, plus involves long commute if they work back in the city.
+* Small scale NGO (Non-governmental organization) = Sanitation, clean water and electricity are added retrospective to Dharavi.
+Maintains sense of community, improved quality of life/standard of living.
+It is expensive and small scale.
+Street space is reduced, but it is already limited.

 ## ----------

 ### Vietnam:
+* 98 million population
+* Stage 3 of DTM
 * NEE with a GDP per capita of $2540
 * Literacy rate of 97%
 * 7% of Vietnam's income comes from tourism